MDR1 In Dogs: Symptoms, Genetic Testing & More

 Quote Form Widget

-The MDR1 gene in dogs produces the protein P-glycoprotein.
+The MDR1 gene (also called the multidrug resistance gene) in dogs produces the protein P-glycoprotein.
 This protein is, in fact, not unique to dogs and is found in many other mammals, including humans.
 P-glycoprotein plays a role in transporting drugs around your dog’s body and limits the absorption of certain drugs in the brain.
 This gene also enhances the excretion and elimination of certain drugs by physically pumping drugs and toxins from the cerebrospinal fluid (the fluid that bathes the brain and spinal cord) back into the blood circulation.

 The MDR1 gene mutation causes a faulty P-glycoprotein, which means that drugs and toxins can accumulate in the cerebrospinal fluid in large amounts — this buildup can negatively affect a dog’s brain activity.